MISS COOKBOOK

 President George Washington*

-Factoid - Martha Washington was the first First Lady!!
+Factoid - Martha Washington was the 1st First Lady!

 Bio -

-• At nineteen, Martha was very-well educated, unusual for that time period.
+• At nineteen, Martha was very well educated, unusual for that time period.
 She married Daniel Custis, a wealthy plantation owner.
 Ironically, their mansion was named, The White House!
-Daniel passed away in 1757. leaving Martha, at 26, a very rich widow with their two surviving children.
+Daniel passed away in 1757, leaving 26 year-old Martha a very rich widow with their two surviving children.

 • Two years later, Martha married George Washington, a Colonel in the Continental Army.
 With Martha's wealth, they moved to Mount Vernon estate to raise Martha's children.
 It was George and Martha's home for a lifetime.